jccpalmer/docs/docker/deluge.md

 12. The Deluge container is installed and ready for use if you don't want it masked behind a VPN.
 Assuming that you do, open your terminal to the Deluge directory and type the following.
   	1. `docker-compose down`
   	2. This will stop the Deluge container so that you can start Gluetun on port `8112`.
-13. Move over to Gluetun and refer to those [instructions](/docker/gluetun) on setting it up and starting it before proceeding to the next Deluge section.
+13. Head over to the [Gluetun instructions](/docker/gluetun) to learn how to set up the VPN tunnel and start it before proceeding to the next Deluge section.

 </details>